- What does United Way do with my contribution?

-Learn more about our impact or the who we fund.
+Learn more about our impact and who we fund.

 - How does United Way select the programs it funds?

 United Way focuses on our community’s most serious problems through strategic investments in health, education, and financial stability.
-Through in-depth research, United Way community volunteers and staff determine which agencies’ programs can best address these critical focus areas.
+Through in-depth research, United Way staff and community volunteers determine which agencies’ programs can best address these critical focus areas.

 Learn more about requests for funding.

 - Who runs United Way of Greater Milwaukee & Waukesha County?